bxlab/cmdb-quantbio/assignments/lab/nanopore-seq/assignment/index.md

 ## Assignment Overview

-For this lab, you will be working with two datasets, methylation calls across chromosome 2 in the cell line GM24385 using both traditional bisulfite sequencing (using the software Bismark) and direct detection using nanopore sequencing.
+For this lab, you will be working with two datasets.
+The first is methylation calls across chromosome 2 in the cell line GM24385 using both traditional bisulfite sequencing (using the software Bismark) and direct detection using nanopore sequencing.
 The second dataset is looking at paired samples for normal and colorectal cancer methylation cells.
 There are methylation calls for bisulfite sequencing and nanopore sequencing for chr2.
 You also have the nanopore reads for two subregions of chr2 in the normal and tumor samples.

  The aim of this assignment is to compare methylation calling from the two different technologies and observe the role of tumorigenesis in hypermethylation and allele-specific methylation.